cern-eos/eos/doc/releases/citrine-release.rst

 ``v4.4.23 Citrine``
 ===================

-2019-01-30
+2019-01-31

 Bug
 ----

+* [EOS-3231] - Update is not anymore implicit in ACL:w permissions - non-fuse fix
-FUSE: Stop returning reference to temporary
+* FUSE: Stop returning reference to temporary

 Improvement
 -----------

-FUSEX: When the unmount handler catches a signal, re-throw in the same thread so that abort handler print a meaningful trace
+* FUSEX: When the unmount handler catches a signal, re-throw in the same thread so that abort handler print a meaningful trace